 Brainspotting

-Brainspotting is powerful and effective treatment method that easily combines with talk therapy and often helps clients to achieve their desired outcome faster and completely then talk therapy alone.
+Brainspotting is powerful and effective treatment method that easily combines with talk therapy and often helps clients to achieve their desired outcome faster and completely than talk therapy alone.
 Brainspotting tends to yield a deep and long lasting change from the underlying experiences that may be causing symptoms.
 In addition to symptom reduction and behavior change; clients often report overall feeling more grounded, clear and connected to themselves.

 How Brainspotting works: